-Probiotic 225 is a maximum-strength probiotic for cases of severe gastrointestinal (GI) and immune challenges.
-Going beyond the threshold of traditional probiotic support, high-dose probiotics influence gut health and immunity in ways lower dose probiotics cannot.
-Shown to activate over 1,700 genes involved in immune and inflammatory signaling, high-intensity probiotics support a healthy, balanced immune response.
-Delivering 225 billion active probiotic cultures per packet, Probiotic 225 creates a rapid response to reset the immune system and promote inflammatory balance.
+Going beyond the threshold of traditional probiotic support, high-dose probiotics influence gut health and immunity in ways lower-dose probiotics cannot.
+Shown to activate over 1,700 genes involved in immune and inflammatory signaling, high-dose probiotics support a healthy, balanced immune response.
+Delivering 225 billion active probiotic cultures per packet, Probiotic 225 creates a rapid response to reset the immune system and maintain normal inflammatory balance.
 Each convenient, single serving packet provides six proven strains chosen for their ability to survive the harsh GI environment and deliver superior results.

 Lactobacillus acidophilus (La-14)

-Lactobacillus plantarum is a beneficial bacteria commonly found in fermented foods including sauerkraut, pickles, brined olives and sourdough.
+Lactobacillus plantarum is beneficial bacteria commonly found in fermented foods including sauerkraut, pickles, brined olives and sourdough.
 L. plantarum has been found to compete against strains of Clostridium difficile and Clostridium perfringens, due to the production of bacteriocins (lethal proteins) that inhibit bacterial growth.
-Studies have demonstrated that L. plantarum helps boost the immune response by stimulating Th1-mediated immunity.

 Bifidobacterium lactis (BI-04)